runtimeverification/k/README.md

 # Build and Install Guide

+## Building with Maven

 Checkout the project source at your desired location and call `mvn package` from the main directory to build the distribution.
-For convenient usage, you can update your $PATH with <checkout-dir>k-distribution/target/release/k/bin (strongly recommended, but optional).
+For convenient usage, you can update your `$PATH` with `<checkout-dir>/k-distribution/target/release/k/bin` (strongly recommended, but optional).

 You are also encouraged to set the environment variable `MAVEN_OPTS` to `-XX:+TieredCompilation`, which will significantly speed up the incremental build process.

-## Optional OCaml Backend Setup
+### Optional OCaml Backend Setup

 **If** you want to use the OCaml backend (not recommended), then after running `mvn package` for the first time, setup the OCaml dependencies by running